1230fahid/attractions/README.md

     2) Adding in styling
         a.
 Learned to use express.static() to implement statics files, like .css and .js files
     3) Restructuring and using Flash (Still need to do)

+05/26/2022:
+    1) On branch OD-00001
+    2) Added more styling
+    3) Added in sessions and flash
+    4) What to do next?
+        a.
+Add in authentication and authorization
+        b.
+Add in everything else stated in 05/22/2022